eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-hmac-signing.md

 The parameters of the algorithm `az-sasl` are:
 - `sharedKeyName`: Name of the used `sharedKey`.
 - `sharedKey`: Primary or secondary key of `sharedKeyName`.
-The key for Azure Service Bus will need an additional `Base64` encoding to work (e.g. the primary key `theKey` should be encoded to `dGhlS2V5` and used in this format).
+The key for Azure Service Bus needs an additional `Base64` encoding to work (e.g. a primary key `theKey` should be encoded to `dGhlS2V5` and used in this format).
 - `endpoint`: The endpoint which is used in the signature.
 For Azure IoT Hub this is expected to be the `resourceUri` without protocol (e.g. `myHub.azure-devices.net`, see the respective Azure documentation).
   For Azure Service Bus, this is expected to be the full URI of the resource to which access is claimed (e.g. `http://myNamespaces.servicebus.windows.net/myQueue`, see the respective Azue documentation)
+- `ttl` (optional): The time to live of a signature as a string in duration format.
+Allowed time units are "ms" (milliseconds), "s" (seconds) and "m" (minutes), e.g. "10m" for ten minutes.
-- `ttl` (optional): The time to live of a signature.
-Should only be used for AMQP connections and defines how long the connection signing is valid.
-The broker (e.g. Azure IoT Hub) will close the connection after `ttl`, Ditto will calculate a new signature and connect again.
+  `ttl` should only be set for AMQP connections and defines how long the connection signing is valid.
+  The broker (e.g. Azure IoT Hub) will close the connection after `ttl` and Ditto will reconnect with a new signature.
+  Defaults to 7 days.

 ### Supported connection types